We compared 44 top push-up boards in 10 key categories and picked the 5 best ones.

 - Folds down and locks in place.

-- No chance of bad handle-board fit (common issue with sub-par classic boards).
+- No chance of bad handle-board fit (a common issue with sub-par classic boards).

 - No LCD screen (promised in the specs)